AramZS/twitter-search-shortcode/README.md

 The first time you save a post using the Twitter Archival shortcode and post or view it, your server must contact Twitter and retrieve all the relevant Tweets.
 This takes time and it will sometimes be slow.
 After the first time, it will only be pulling from the archive stored on your server, and it will be much faster.

+= The timestamps on the tweets are all wrong!
+How can I get them to show my time? =

+Currently they all show GMT.
+This is because I have not yet figured out how to tell PHP to convert the time.
+If you know how to do this tell me.
+Until then, it will be only GMT.

 = When people change their avatars, it changes in my archive. =

 Currently the plugin does not archive avatars.